Capstone-24-25/Module2/README.md

 2. Perform a secondary tokenization of the data to obtain bigrams.
 Fit a logistic principal component regression model to the word-tokenized data, and then input the predicted log-odds-ratios together with some number of principal components of the bigram-tokenized data to a *second* logistic regression model.
 Based on the results, does it seem like the bigrams capture additional information about the claims status of a page?

-3. Build and train a neural network model.
+3. OPTIONAL: Build and train a neural network model.
 Experiment with architectures and training configurations until you find a model that performs at least as well as principal component logistic regression from task 1.
 Quantify the predictive accuracy.

 ### Primary task